nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 - Stop writing the same code over and over again.
 - Enable test-ability of the functional components.

+Enabling cookies was definitely a good idea.
+Validating cookies is a bit more difficult.
+Refactoring the code lead to some typos that consumed lots of time, but I can 'login' and 'logout' using just cookies.
+Next steps:

+- Enable getting categories without any user-input data.
+- Enable getting words by only asking user for a category.
+- Enable other methods without prompting the user to 'login'.

 ## Tuesday 6-Dec-2022

 Auth0 struggles stole most of my day.
 There were a few other interruptions too, and that didn't help.
 Key takeaways: